SurveyLegend/hapi-docs/README.md

 ## Introduction

+NOTE: Version 3.x of this project is in pure ESM and can not be used in CommonJS projects.
+If you want to use this project in a CommonJS project, please use v2.x.
+Version 2 and 3 are at feature parity, it's jst the imports and exports that differ.
+This is to support those who have not made the switch to ESM yet.

 hapi-docs is perhaps the best and most modern <em>API Documentation Generator</em> out there.
 From your code blocks to description texts, you simply type everything in Markdown.
 Then all you need to do is to enjoy a blazing fast single-page responsive documentation, which smartly supports linkability, Syntax highlighting, RTL languages, and perfectionist eyes. hapi-docs is an open-source library brought to you by [SurveyLegend®](https://www.surveylegend.com/).

 ## Features